ai-learning-space/sql-expert/Data Selection (Part 1)/Operator LIKE.md

-# Operator LIKE

 # Operator LIKE 👯

 The data quite often contains text that may have different patterns.

 <aside>
-📖

-`LIKE` operator in SQL is used to search for a specified pattern in a string column
+📖 `LIKE` operator in SQL is used to search for a specified pattern in a string column

 </aside>